ProFatXuanAll/language-model-playground/doc/source/tknzr/index.rst

 Build vocabulary
 ----------------
-A tokenizer's :term:`vocabulary` can be built with the :py:meth:`lmp.tknzr.BaseTknzr.build_vocab` method.
+A tokenizer's :term:`vocabulary` can be built with the :py:meth:`lmp.tknzr._base.BaseTknzr.build_vocab` method.
 One first choose a dataset then build vocabulary on top of the dataset.
 Vocabulary are saved as :py:class:`dict` structure which keys and values are :term:`tokens` and :term:`token ids`.
 One can access the vocabulary through the tokenizer instance attribute ``tk2id``.